-Given the wide scope of the subject, the number of different possible focuses (e.g. thematic or stylistic) and the huge range of texts, covering centuries and continents, schools have plenty of scope for choice, including trying out innovative curriculum practices and experimenting with different approaches to the teaching of literature.
-Literature in English can also be adapted and used in the promotion of other larger goals.
-It could, for example, be part of a drive to encourage reading, develop creativity or improve English proficiency.
+In fact, Literature in English can be used to promote different whole-school initiatives and enliven the school curriculum with its unique features.
 It is hoped that Literature in English will not be seen as a difficult body of knowledge, or an arcane skill, but as a means of providing direct engagement with language, symbol and story in order to explore the world and humanity with their infinite possibilities, and as a way of enriching our lives.